DataCurationNetwork/data-primers/R Data Curation Primer/R-data-curation-primer.md

 R file is a plain text file, therefore the preservation stakes are not very high.
 Curators should be able to open  *.R files with any text editor, including Notepad, Notepad++, gedit, etc. There are no special concerns.
 One  possible concern may be with character encoding.
 For that, UTF-8 encoding is the best option, but if no  special or foreign language characters (such as Greek letters) or mathematical formulas are present, simple  ASCII is adequate.
 All other character encodings should probably be converted to Unicode.

-# What to look for to make sure this file meets FAIR principle
+# What to look for to make sure this file meets FAIR principles

 In order to evaluate an .R script file under the FAIR principles<sup>1</sup>, it must be published in a manner that meets the  following: